Preliminary instructions for the GSS paper project.

 Things to know about the GSS, and to keep in mind:

-* There are hundreds of variables available to study, but not all variables are available for all years.
+* There are thousands of variables available to study, but not all variables are available for all years.
+You are going to have to spend time searching for variables that are of interest to you.
 Be sure to tabulate your variable against year to know which years are available.
 That is, make a table where “year” is the row variable and your variable of interest is the column variable.
 Run the table to see what years are available for your variable.
 You don’t have to include year as one of the variables in your analysis, but you should know (and report in your paper) in what years your question(s) were asked.